claudiocp/ohmydebn/README.md

 # Launch applications via Rofi

-To run applications, you can open the traditional program menu or just press Super + Space to bring up the Rofi application launcher.
+To run applications, you can open the traditional program menu or just press `Super + Space`` to bring up the Rofi application launcher.
 You can then use arrow keys to select which application you'd like to run or start typing the first few letters of the application name.

 ![OhMyDebn Rofi](images/ohmydebn-rofi.png)

 # Web browser

-To start a web browser, you can open it from the traditional program menu, from the Rofi application launcher, or just press Super + B. This launches [Chromium](https://www.chromium.org/Home/) with the uBlock Origin Lite content blocker already installed for you.
+To start a web browser, you can open it from the traditional program menu, from the Rofi application launcher, or just press `Super + B`.
+This launches [Chromium](https://www.chromium.org/Home/) with the uBlock Origin Lite content blocker already installed for you.

 ![OhMyDebn chromium web browser with uBlock Origin Lite content blocker](images/ohmydebn-chromium-ublock.png)

 # OhMyDebn Logo

-To show the OhMyDebn logo in all of its glory, press Ctrl + Shift + O.
+To show the OhMyDebn logo in all of its glory, press `Ctrl + Shift + O`.

 ![OhMyDebn logo gui](images/ohmydebn-logo-gui.png)

 # System summary via screenfetch

-To see a system summary, press Ctrl + Shift + S to launch screenfetch.
+To see a system summary, press `Ctrl + Shift + S` to launch screenfetch.

 ![OhMyDebn system summary via screenfetch](images/ohmydebn-screenfetch-gui.png)

 # System monitoring via btop

-To monitor your system performance, press Super + T to launch btop.
+To monitor your system performance, press `Super + T` to launch btop.

 ![OhMyDebn btop](images/ohmydebn-btop.png)

 # Audio visualizer via Cava

-To visualize your system audio, press Ctrl + Shift + A to launch Cava.
+To visualize your system audio, press `Ctrl + Shift + A` to launch Cava.

 ![OhMyDebn Cava audio visualizer](images/ohmydebn-cava-audio.png)

 # Terminal

-To start a terminal session, press Super + Enter.
+To start a terminal session, press `Super + Enter`.
 This launches a beautiful and powerful [Alacritty](https://alacritty.org) terminal window that includes:
 - Caskaydia Nerd Fonts
 - [Catppuccin Mocha theme](https://github.com/catppuccin/alacritty)
 - [Zsh](https://en.wikipedia.org/wiki/Z_shell) shell with [Oh My Zsh](https://ohmyz.sh/) and [Catppuccin theme for syntax highlighting](https://github.com/catppuccin/zsh-syntax-highlighting)